 Linus reciting the Biblical Christmas story from the Gospel of Luke may or may not be the most defining animated moment of all time.
 There is a certainty that the scene was no slam dunk at the time- it made network executives very nervous.
 They thought their phones would explode the next day.
 An Executive Producer said, “You can’t read the bible on television.”
 Schultz said in the meeting leading up to the event, “If we don’t do it, no one will”.
 When it first aired in 1965, nearly half of the people watching television were watching and an ad man the next day would say, “all Heaven broke loose.”

-And since so many commenters mentioned it, we included the Jurassic Bark episode from Futurama.
+And since so many commenters mentioned it, we included the ending to Jurassic Bark episode from Futurama.
 Enjoy.